 Last summer I wrote about the Hilton Grand Vacations timeshare offer I received when calling Hilton about an existing reservation.
 It took me over a year to actually book our trip to Las Vegas, and yes I actually received a phone call from HGV every business day from July 2018 until I booked it.
-Here’s my second experience with HGV timeshare presentations and it wasn’t as pleasant as the first.
+Here’s my second experience with a Hilton timeshare presentation.
+And it certainly wasn’t as pleasant as the first…

 I knew I was starting a new job this summer so I wanted to fit this trip in before then.
 My husband had a Monday off from work in July so we decided to arrive on Friday after work and come back Monday.
 Normally there’s a $99 supplemental booking fee to arrive on a Friday or Saturday, but the booking agent waived the fee as long as I didn’t make any changes to the reservation.
 He also added six $25 food/drink vouchers to our timeshare offer.